 I am a Fellow of the International Guild of Miniature Artisans.

 I enjoy researching in my own library about early furniture, houses and social history.
 I also research on the Internet and at the National Art Library in the Victoria & Albert Museum in London.
 When I can, I travel to see original furniture and houses, taking photographs and measurements.
 I find the medieval, Tudor and Stuart periods a very rich, colourful and interesting time in our history.
 I am also interested in European furniture as more examples have survived in warmer climes.
 Early American carved and painted furniture is also fascinating.

 The Arts & Crafts period is also a source of delight to me, their inspiration coming from the medieval times, so now and then I will be carving pieces from this time.

 It is the carving which I most enjoy.
 I warn students that it can be addictive!

 I always have a large file of ideas for furniture I want to make, so watch this website for new arrivals.

 All items are made in 1/12th scale but I do produce as many of my designs as are possible in 1/24th too.

-If you want 1/24th scale furniture it is can be made to order if I do that one in the smaller scale.
-I have very little of this scale in stock as it sell quickly.
+If you want 1/24th scale furniture I can make it to order if I produce it in the smaller scale.
+I have very little of this scale in stock as it sells quickly.